Fe-Mu/SOS-listener/README.md

 ## License

 SOS Listener is a multiplatform capable tool writen in Python/Kivy<br/>
 language and developed by L.F.G.
-Muñoz ("the Author") that offers the potential for SOS request in emergency situations.
+Muñoz ("the Author") that offers<br/>
+the potential for SOS request in emergency situations.

 Copyright  (C)  2025  L.F.G.
 Muñoz  lfgm.copyright@protonmail.com

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify<br/>
+it under the terms of the GNU Affero General Public License as published by<br/>
+the Free Software Foundation, either version 3 of the License, or<br/>
+(at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+This program is distributed in the hope that it will be useful,<br/>
+but WITHOUT ANY WARRANTY; without even the implied warranty of<br/>
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the<br/>
+GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
+You should have received a copy of the GNU Affero General Public License<br/>
+along with this program.
 If not, see <https://www.gnu.org/licenses/>.